Novel number two is on its way – here’s the first chapter.

 “I spiked his beer with a powerful male aphrodisiac.”

 As soon as Vince had folded up his V-phone, the woman got to her feet and walked up to the bar.
-She took the high stool at the very end of the counter, right where Vince had taken his V-call.
+She took the high stool at the very end of the counter, right where he’d taken his V-call.
 She looked him in the eye and ordered a large Vodka.

 “Do you take that with juice, madam?” he asked.